 Basin renewal projects address pipes 15-inches and smaller and the majority of these projects are a direct result of data collected the SSES program.
-There were 18 active projects in FYB20.
+Seven projects were opened FYB21 for 2.3 million dollars.
 Exhibit 14 provides construction photos of a CIPP and Open Cut project.
-Funds paid for these projects FYB20 total \$3.5 million.

-EXHIBIT 14Basin Renewal Construction Photos
+EXHIBIT 14 Basin Renewal Construction Photos